 The problem with our movement is that it’s framed in the sense of personal security, so people are like, "Well, if you’re not doing anything wrong, what’s the problem?
 What’s this inconvenience of some guy that listens to, like, your conversations?"
 And I think that’s where the fundamental principles of who we are as Americans and what our rights are, right to privacy—like, I don’t—I shouldn’t have to worry about working in an organization that has—that’s infiltrated by the New York Police Department.
 I hope no one else has to worry about that.
 But it’s been a little difficult for us to organize around this, but continue to do so.

 AMY GOODMAN: Speaking to MSNBC last month, New York Police Commissioner Ray Kelly responded to the report by our guests, Matt Apuzzo and Adam Goldman, that the NYPD has labeled mosques as terrorist organizations.
 Kelly insisted the NYPD’s operations are legal.

 COMMISSIONER RAY KELLY: I haven’t seen the story, but they’re hyping a book that’s coming out next week.
 Actually, the book is based on a compilation of about 50 articles that two AP reporters did on the department.
-It’s a reflection of the articles, and the book will be a fair amount of fiction.
+If it’s a reflection of the articles, then the book will be a fair amount of fiction.
 It will be half-truths.
 It will be lots of quotes from unnamed sources.
 And our sin is to have the temerity, the chutzpah, to go into the federal government’s territory of counterterrorism and trying to protect this city by supplementing what the federal government has done.

 JOE SCARBOROUGH: You do agree that entire mosques should not be labeled terrorist organizations, right?